amar528/amar528.github.io/leetcode-75/README.md

 ### 1768 - Merge Strings Alternatively
 Init result list to combined size, use while chars left with len1, len2 and i,j with str.join() result - 30ms beats 88%/93%

+### 605 Can Place Flowers
+base cases for n = 0, 1. iterate and check for i == start, end conditions, else check previous and next. set val at i to 1, decrement count. at end of each loop check if count has reached zero 135ms beats 35%/34%

 ## Two Pointers

 ### 283 - Move Zeros